US president-elect Donald Trump’s national security team is beginning to take shape.

 Previous appointees to defence post, including Trump’s own picks, were drawn from the ranks of military generals, senior Pentagon civilians or industrial executives.

-Such an unorthodox choice for a post that oversees more than 2 million active and reserve troops and more than 700,000 civilian personnel – and that directs combat deployments and acts as a senior diplomatic figure for military matters – has set the stage for fiery confirmation hearing in the senate.
+Such an unorthodox choice for a post that oversees more than 2 million active and reserve troops and more than 700,000 civilian personnel – and that directs combat deployments and acts as a senior diplomatic figure for military matters – has set the stage for a fiery confirmation hearing in the senate.

 Hegseth has previously criticised the integration of female service members into combat positions, a change made in 2015 under the administration of president Barack Obama.
 Many European forces have adopted a similar approach.